NBISweden/elixir_evaluation_evaluation/docs/results_1.md

     ![Figure from Raupach et al., 2011](raupach_et_al_2011_fig.png)

+???- question "Should that question have been copied to the ELIXIR evaluation?"

+    Probably.

     We know that this self-assessment does not relate to actual skill `[Liaw et al., 2012]` (with more studies showing this in that paper).
     However, there is some evidence that self-assessment is informative to evaluate a course curriculum `[Plaza et al., 2002]` and teacher effectiveness `[Raupach et al., 2011]`, although other studies argue that more measurements are needed to properly assess teacher effectiveness `[Darling‐Hammond et al., 2010]`.

-Why ELIXIR chose to not use this instrument of evaluating is not described in the paper in which it announced the evaluation questions `[Gurwitz et al., 2020]`.

 ## References